comefeel99/zeppelin/releases/zeppelin-release-0.5.5-incubating.md

 The Apache Zeppelin (incubating) community is pleased to announce the availability of the 0.5.5-incubating release.
 The community put sigificant effort into improving Apache Zeppelin since the last release, focusing on having new backend support, improvements on stability and simplifying the configuratin.
-About 60 contributors provided new features, improvements and verifying release.
-Total 94 issues has been resolved.
+More than 60 contributors provided new features, improvements and verifying release.
+More than 90 issues has been resolved.

-We encourage [download](../../download.html) the latest release and feedback through the [mailing lists](../../community.html) is very welcome.
+We encourage [download](../../download.html) the latest release.
+Feedback through the [mailing lists](../../community.html) is very welcome.

 <br />

-#### Backend support
+### Backend support

 This release includes new backend support for